jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2r-article-4.md

 If those commodities were delivered out for home consumption, the importer not being obliged to advance the tax till he had an opportunity of selling his goods, to some dealer or consumer, he could always sell them cheaper than if he had been obliged to advance it at the moment of importation.
 Under the same taxes, the foreign trade of consumption might be done with much more advantage.

-185 Sir Robert Walpole tried to establish an excise scheme on wine and tobacco similar to my proposal.
+{{< s v="185" >}} Sir Robert Walpole tried to establish an excise scheme on wine and tobacco similar to my proposal.

 The bill with those two commodities was then brought into Parliament.
 It was supposed to be an introduction of a more extensive scheme of the same kind.
 Faction and smuggling merchants raised a violent and unjust clamour against that bill.
 The minister dropped it.

 None of his successors dared to resume the project from fear of exciting another clamour.

-186 The duties on imported foreign luxuries for home consumption sometimes fall on the poor.
+{{< s v="186" >}} The duties on imported foreign luxuries for home consumption sometimes fall on the poor.

 They fall principally on the middle or upper-middle class.
 Examples of such duties are those on foreign wines, coffee, chocolate, tea, sugar, etc.

-187 The duties on the cheaper luxuries for home consumption fall equally on all classes in proportion to their respective expence.
+{{< s v="187" >}} The duties on the cheaper luxuries for home consumption fall equally on all classes in proportion to their respective expence.

 The poor pay the duties on malt, hops, beer, and ale, according to their own consumption.
 The rich pay those duties according to their own consumption and that of their servants.

-188 The whole consumption of people in the lower and lower-middle classes are much greater in quantity and value than the consumption of those of the middle and upper-middle classes.
+{{< s v="188" >}} The whole consumption of people in the lower and lower-middle classes are much greater in quantity and value than the consumption of those of the middle and upper-middle classes.

 The whole expence of the lower class is much greater than that of the upper classes.